bridgesense/dotfiles/README.md

 Check out the original repo, [YADR](https://github.com/skwp/dotfiles), especially if you work in Python or Ruby.

-**Check Out LazyVIM!**

-Recently, I loaded a large project into VSCode, and the editor started stuttering to an unusable state.
+**Also, check out LazyVIM!** Recently, I loaded a large project into VSCode, and the editor started stuttering to an unusable state.
 As a recent convert from Emacs, I had spent three days setting the thing up and making friends with it.
 VSCode was a real disappointment.

 Initially, I found myself disenchanted with broken Emacs plugins.
 Finally, I was tired of trying to fix them and just moved on.
 Then, after all the pain, I stumbled onto [LazyVIM](https://www.lazyvim.org/).